 Transmission Provider may use subgroups in the Interconnection Study process.
 The criteria used to define and determine subgroups are included in the “SPP GIP Process and Business Practices” posted on the Transmission Provider’s Generator Interconnection Study posting page on OASIS and in SPP Business Practice 7250.

+Transmission Provider shall accept Priority Requests at any time.
+Transmission Provider shall study Priority Requests according to Queue Priority.

 4.2.2 Cost Allocation for Interconnection Facilities and Network Upgrades.

 The Transmission Provider shall determine each Interconnection Customer’s share of each phase of the Definitive Interconnection System Impact Study cost by allocating 50% of the applicable study costs to Interconnection Customers pro-rata based on number of Interconnection Requests included in the applicable study phase and by allocating 50% of the applicable study costs to Interconnection Customers pro-rata based on requested Maximum Injection Capability (MW) included in the applicable study phase.
 The full study costs for DISIS Phase 1 and DISIS Phase 2 will be shared by all Interconnection Requests which entered each respective study phase.
 If Interconnection Customer withdraws its Interconnection Request before or during DP1 or DP2, Interconnection Customer will not be responsible for study costs for subsequent study phases except that any remaining non-refundable portions of the study deposit will be applied in accordance with Section 13.3 of this GIP.
+Priority Requests shall be allocated one-hundred percent (100%) of the cost of the Priority System Impact Study.

-(1) For Network Upgrades identified in Cluster Studies, the Transmission Provider shall calculate each Interconnection Customer’s share of Network Upgrade costs in the following manner:
+(1) Priority Requests shall be allocated one-hundred percent (100%) of the cost of Substation Network Upgrades and System Network Upgrades required for their requests.
+For Network Upgrades identified in Cluster Studies, the Transmission Provider shall calculate each Interconnection Customer’s share of Network Upgrade costs in the following manner:

 (a) Substation Network Upgrades, including all switching stations, shall be allocated first per capita to Interconnection Facilities interconnecting to the substation at the same voltage level, and then per capita to each Generating Facility sharing the Interconnection Facility.